Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 > sudo docker pull areeb297/fbmarketplace_model

-> sudo docker compse up
+> sudo docker compose up

 - One can play around with the api on the link on the ec2 instance I have running for now (if it does not work, then the ec2 instance has been shutdown): http://54.144.51.52:8080/docs